-Many people will have at some point in their Family Tree, German Ancestors.
+Many people will have at some point in their Family Tree need to try researching german ancestry.
 These can be quite elusive if you don’t know where to look.
 Below are a 6 really useful websites that will help you find those missing German Ancestors and break down some international brick walls.

 Probably the biggest free resource on the internet when it comes to parish/local records.
 This is great when you know exactly where your ancestors are from, you can search by town which shows you all of the different FHL Films available for it.
 These can be ordered in to your nearest Family History Centre.
 The advantage of ordering them in is that they come on Rolls so there are a massive number of records in the same collection which you can scan through which could include other people with the same surnames you’re researching.